Getting Started

 Demo

 These steps help you setup a NodeJS TypeScript backend server and a TypeScript React frontend from scratch.
-If already have these and simply want to add Krmx too them then follow the simple installation instructions.
+If already have these and simply want to add Krmx to them, then you can follow the installation instructions.

 Prerequisites